The 2025 Guide to HIPAA-Compliant AI Tools

 The rush to adopt AI in healthcare has created a compliance minefield.
 Vendors promise HIPAA readiness while burying critical limitations in footnotes.
 This guide cuts through the noise and gives you a repeatable process for evaluating any AI tool against the HIPAA Security Rule.

-Start with the BAA, not the demo
+Why should you start with the BAA, not the demo?

 Before you run a single patient record through a new platform, you need a signed Business Associate Agreement.
 A BAA is not a formality — it is a legal contract that shifts liability and defines exactly how protected health information will be handled.
 If a vendor hesitates to sign one, walk away.